 With an Oktoberfest tent, many German beers to taste and great food, this Oktoberfest celebration first on South Street is a party worth visiting whether you’re in the city, the nearby Main Line, or even the Wilmington-Baltimore area.
-Live music and a festive vibe – arrive early for seating.
-There are also several sessions to experience Oktoberfest at the armory in Philly Columbus Day weekend.
+Live music and a festive vibe – arrive early for seating; food and drink are available pay-as-you-go or for a package.
+This is the South Street festival’s 10th anniversary.
+There are also several sessions to experience Oktoberfest at the armory Columbus Day weekend.

 The hours planned are: Fri.
 4pm-midnight local time, Sat. noon-midnight, Sun. noon-midnight, Mon. noon-8pm.
 Packed with live bands and Oktoberfest music under the festival tent, Cleveland’s Oktoberfest begins with a keg tapping and parade.
 There’s plenty of great German Oktoberfest beer and food through the long weekend.

 Where: Cuyahoga County Fair Grounds, 19201 East Bagley Road, Middleburg Heights, Ohio

 When: October 5-6, 12-13 and 19-20th